Contextual Tuning of Model Predictive Control for Autonomous Racing: Preliminaries

 \section{Preliminaries}

-In this section, we describe the vehicle's dynamics model for which the tire forces are the prime source of modelling errors.
+In this section, we describe the dynamics model for the vehicle for which the tire forces are the prime source of modelling errors.
 Subsequently, we review the \gls{mpc} scheme and discuss its relevant tuning parameters.
-Lastly, we formalize the controller tuning problem as black-box optimization and how \gls{bo} can be employed to address it.
+Lastly, we formalize the controller tuning problem as a black-box optimization and how \gls{bo} can be employed to address it.